 Some tips from us

-Public Wi‑Fi isn’t always secure
+Public Wi-Fi isn't always secure.

-Keep your device updated
+Keep your device up to date

 Always log out